Build a Virtual Disk Image¶

 element for the vmdk

-following example we add two drives: one with a SCSCI and another with a
+following example adds two drives: one with a SCSCI and another with a

 IDE controller: